frau-azadeh/Costly/README.md

 ##  🌐 Deployment

         The project is live on Vercel.
-Visit it here: Costly on Vercel
+Visit it here:[Vercel View](https://costly-inky.vercel.app/)

 ##   🙌 Contributing

-        Contributions are welcome!
-Feel free to fork the project, make your changes, and submit a pull request.
+        🌻 Azadeh Sharifi Soltani

+            Feel free to contribute to this project by submitting a pull request or opening an issue!
+Made with 💻, ☕, and 🌻 by Azadeh Sharifi Soltani